Retropaint/skelform_dev_docs/src/file-specs.md

 - `animations` - Array of all animation data, including keyframes
 - `atlases` - Array of texture atlases
 - `styles` - Array of style data, including texture coordinates

+All fields below can be parsed and used as needed for runtime APIs.
+However, it is not mandatory to parse _all_ fields.

 ## Bones